-T(expression)

-// cast expression
+T(expression) // cast expression to be of type T

 There is no difference in meaning between these forms; it's purely a matter of where you put the parentheses.
 I call these two forms old-style casts.

 C++ also offers four new cast forms (often called new-style or C++-style casts):